http4k/www/src/website/content/ecosystem/http4k/reference/mcp/index.md

 2. Configure [Claude Desktop](https://claude.ai/download) to use the `mcp-desktop` binary as an MCP server with the following configuration.
 You can find the configuration file in `claude_desktop_config.json`, or by browsing through the developer settings menu.
-You can add as many MCP servers as you like:
+You can add as many MCP servers as you like.
+Note that [Cursor](https://www.cursor.com/) users should use the `--transport http-nonstream` optio for correct integration:

 ```json
 {